 In October 1998, The National Pan-Hellenic Council - Southern Region selected the Bahamas Primary School Student of the Year Awards Program as the Most Outstanding Original Program.
 This was the first international award won by the Nassau, Bahamas Council.

 Atlantic Medical Insurance was the first major sponsor of the Bahamas Primary School Student of the Year Award Program from 1998 - 2005, donating a scholarship to Student of the Year Winner.
 In 2006, Mr. Basil Neymour became the Title Sponsor and served until 2008.
 Some of the other Title Sponsors have been Bahamas Office & School Supplies (BOSS), Bank of The Bahamas International, Bahamas Telecommunications Company and Royal Bank of Canada.
 In 2007, Mr. Clarence N. Childs - Retired Vice-President of Student Affairs at Bethune-Cookman College became the first international scholarship donor.
 Between 2007 – present, he has impacted the life of a Bahamian student.
 In 2015, Delta Sigma Theta Sorority, Inc. - Educational Research Foundation became the second international donor.
 In 2019, REV Bahamas became our Five Year commitment Title Sponsor partner with a total investment of $75,000.00 in direct funding and additional in kind sponsorship.
-In 2022, Oaktree Medical Center and Fidelity Bank Bahamas joined as Major Sponsors and investment over $10,000.00.
-They were joined by Scotiabank and an anonymous donor investing over $10,000.00 each towards the scholarship in 2022.
+In 2023, Oaktree Medical Center, Fidelity Bank Bahamas, Bahamas Telecommunications Company (BTC), Lombard Odier & CIE (Bahamas) Ltd. and Scotiabank Ltd. joined as Major Sponsors with investments of $10,000.00 each.

 Under the Presidency of Mrs. Cyndi Williams-Rahming, a proposal was submitted to the Nassau, Bahamas Pan-Hellenic Council for the Student of the Year Awards Program to be incorporated under a Foundation.
 The proposal was submitted and approved by the Council in May 2004 and incorporated under The Companies Act of 1992 of The Commonwealth of The Bahamas in June 2004.
 It was agreed that members of the 2004 Awards Committee would comprise of the Founding members of the Board of Directors of The Bahamas Primary School Student of the Year Foundation.